Exact Solutions of Nonlinear Partial Differential Equations by the Method of Group Foliation Reduction: Main results

 \begin{remark} Solutions \eqref{usol6a} and \eqref{usol6b} are related by shifts of the arbitrary constants $c_1\rightarrow c_1 \pm i \pi/(2p)^{1/2}$ and $c\rightarrow c \mp i \pi/(3p)$ through the trigonometric identities

 while solutions \eqref{usol7a} and \eqref{usol7b} are related in a similar way through the trigonometric identities

 \end{remark}

-Modulo time-translations, solution~\eqref{usol1} is a similarity solution, since it has the form shown in Lemma~\ref{similarityform}.
-This solution has been obtained in our previous work~\cite{AncoAliWolf} using a two-term separation ansatz to solve the group-resolving equations given by the scaling symmetry \eqref{scalsymm} for the reaction-dif\/fusion equation~\eqref{reactdiffeq} in the case $p=0$.
+Modulo time-translations, solutions~\eqref{usol1} and~\eqref{usol9} are similarity solutions, since they have the form shown in Lemma~\ref{similarityform}.
+These solutions have been obtained in our previous work~\cite{AncoAliWolf} using a~two-term separation ansatz to solve the group-resolving equations given by the scaling symmetry~\eqref{scalsymm} for the reaction-dif\/fusion equation~\eqref{reactdiffeq} in the case $p=0$.
+Solution~\eqref{usol8} can be obtained from the $m=0$ case of solution~\eqref{usol1} after a space-translation is applied.